jillesvangurp/jsonj/README.md

 - BSON support is there as well based on bson4jackson.

 # Changelog
+- 2.41
+  - Smarter handling of numeric strings.
+You can now use `asInt()`, `asDouble()`, etc on quoted numeric values without failing with a type exception.
 - 2.40
   - Proxy the new maybeGet* methods added in 2.34 to JsonDataObject as well.
 - 2.39